lonzodelorana/TheEnemyWithin/DeathOnTheReik/npcs.md

 ## Glimbrin Oddsock

 Came by boat
 Randall knows - Not a halfling
 Randall knows - Stole the barman's coinpurse

 ## Priests of Verena, Goddess of Lore and Learning

 Warmed themselves by the fire
-From Nuln by road, dried themselves by the fire by the fire
+From Nuln by road

 Overheard - If this war with the Jade Scepter....